-- Conduct market research and engage with potential buyers and tenants to understand their needs, preferences, and expectations regarding property features, amenities, location, pricing, and etc. - UOA rewards our valued and loyal customers by offering an exciting array of privileges.
-One of the delivery tool is our UOA Privilege mobile app. - i.
-Buyer Repeat Purchase Discount - ii.
-Buyer Get Buyer Reward - iii.
-Exclusive Pre-Launch Invitation & Priority Unit Selection - iv.
+- Offering rewards to loyal customers by offering an exciting array of privileges.
+One of the delivery tools is our UOA Privilege mobile app.
+The rewards include the following. - i.
+Buyer Repeat Purchase Discount - Buyer Get Buyer Reward - iii.
+Exclusive Pre-Launch Invitation and Priority Unit Selection - iv.
 Buyer Birthday Reward - v.
 Exclusive Gift During Property Handover - vi.
-Special Renovation Package For UOA Lease Property - vii.
-After Sales Service Assistance - viii.
-Special Discount By UOA & Merchant Partners
+Special Renovation Package for UOA Lease Property - vii.
+After-Sales Service Assistance - viii.
+Special Discount By UOA and Marchant Partners - Operating a centralised call centre to address customer inquiries and feedback promptly. - Providing comprehensive after-sales support, including maintenance and repairs for up to 24 months after property possession. - Engaging with the community by organising events and social activities to better understand their needs and integrate their feedback into future development plans.

-- Address customer inquiries, concerns, and feedback promptly and courteously via UOA Care Line, the Group's centralised call centre. - Provide comprehensive after-sales support and services to customers, including maintenance, repairs, and assistance with any issues or concerns that may arise after they have taken possession of their property for a period of 24 months. - Foster a sense of community among residents owners and tenants within the properties developed by organising community events, social activities, and initiatives that encourage interaction and networking, and a give sense of belonging.
-Engage with the community to understand their needs and aspirations and incorporate their feedback into future development plans.

-b) Property Investment
+(b) Property Investment

-We continuously seek feedback to gauge customers' satisfaction levels through our annual surveys and performance monitoring.
-These statistics guide us in our actions, planning and commitment towards enhancing customer experience and meeting their expectations.
+For our property investment business, we continuously seek feedback to gauge our customers' satisfaction levels through our annual survey.
+These statistics guide our on-going commitment to improve customer experience and ensuring we consistently meet their expectations.

-Our customer survey and performance score are based on the weighted average of five (5) areas:
+The customer satisfaction scores are based on the weighted average of the following five (5) areas: